-In 2018, Jacob Scharfman earned his Master of Music and a Novick Career Grant from The Juilliard School.
-During his studies he sang Nardo in La finta giardiniera, Pallante in Händel’s Agrippina and covered Steward in Jonathan Dove’s Flight as well as Fluth in Nicolai’s Merry Wives of Windsor.
-Honored with Juilliard’s Risë Stevens and Mitzi Foundation scholarships, he traveled to Taiwan for a recital tour in December 2017.
-In the summer of 2017 he was a Studio Artist with Central City Opera in Colorado, winning the Iris Henwood Richards Memorial.
-He spent the summer of 2018 with the Merola Opera Program at San Francisco Opera.
-He is a graduate of Brown University, where he earned his Bachelor of Arts in Music and Italian Studies.
+Jacob Scharfman earned his Master of Music and a Novick Career Grant from The Juilliard School in 2018.
+During his studies he sang Nardo La finta giardiniera, Pallante in Händel’s Agrippina and covered the roles of Fluth in Nicolai’s Merry Wives of Windsor and Steward in Jonathan Dove’s Flight.
+In 2017 he was a Studio Artist with Central City Opera in Colorado and spent the summer of 2018 with the Merola Opera Program at San Francisco Opera, performing Nick Shadow The Rake’s Progress and Malatesta Don Pasquale.

-Jacob Scharfman’s operatic roles include also Charlie in Jake Heggie’s Three Decembers with Opera Fayetteville, Rugby in Vaughan Williams’ Sir John in Love with Odyssey Opera and Mr. Webb in Ned Rorem’s Our Town with Boston Opera Collaborative.
-He has a large concert repertoire consisting of art songs and oratorios, such as Bach’s Cantatas and Matthäus-Passion, Brahms’ Deutsches Requiem, Fauré’s Requiem, Händel’s Israel in Egypt, Messiah, Joshua and Judas Maccabeus, Mendelssohn’s Paulus and Saint-Saens’ Christmas Oratorio.
-He has participated in masterclasses with Yannick Nézet-Séguin and Pablo Heras-Casado, both live-streamed at Medici.tv.
+Early operatic credits include Charlie in Jake Heggie’s Three Decembers with Opera Fayetteville, Rugby in Vaughan Williams’ Sir John in Love with Odyssey Opera and Mr. Webb in Ned Rorem’s Our Town with Boston Opera Collaborative.
+In concert he has sung Bach’s Cantatas and Matthäus-Passion, Brahms’ Deutsches Requiem, Fauré’s Requiem, Händel’s Israel in Egypt, Messiah, Joshua, Judas Maccabeus, Mendelssohn’s Paulus and Saint-Saens’ Christmas Oratorio.
+He participated in masterclasses with Yannick Nézet-Séguin and Pablo Heras-Casado, both streamed at Medici.tv.